Google Sheets is a powerful tool for data management and analysis. Knowing how to display formulas can significantly enhance your efficiency.

 Yes, the 'Show Formulas' option works as a toggle, allowing you to switch between displaying formulas and their calculated results.

-Understanding how to show formulas in Google Sheets is essential for efficient data management.
+Understanding how to show formulas in Google Sheets can be complex and time-consuming.